Mastering Money 101 not only will get you through your college career, it will help you long after graduation.

 Among the unanticipated situations you may face:

-Check out: “9 Ways to Build an Emergency Fund When Money Is Tight.”
+Need help getting started?
+Check out “9 Ways to Build an Emergency Fund When Money’s Tight.”

 What tips do you have for college students managing on a budget?
 Share in comments below or on our Facebook page.